-There are two main groups of phobia – specific (or simple) phobias and complex phobias.
+You can develop a phobia about any object or situation.
+Phobias are often divided into two main groups – specific (or simple) phobias and complex phobias.

 Specific (or simple) phobias